Employee Discrimination, Bullying and Harassment Complaints Policy and Procedure

 Where an individual (including an Employee) has raised Workplace Bullying and Harassment, Discrimination or Harassment concerns against a Student, the University will manage these concerns through the procedures outlined in the Harassment and Discrimination Complaint Resolution for Students Policy and Procedure.

-Workplace Bullying and Harassment, Discrimination or Harassment concerns raised against members of University Council will be managed in accordance with the Complaints Against Council Members Policy and pursuant procedure.
+Workplace Bullying and Harassment, Discrimination or Harassment concerns raised against members of University Council will be managed in accordance with the Policy on Complaints Involving Council Members and pursuant procedure.

 3 Policy Statement